+Why do dogs dig?
 Dogs dig for many reasons, but the core of the behavior goes back to a dog’s wolf ancestors.
 Digging is arguably as much a part of dogdom as barking or sniffing.
-In fact, that instinctual tendency is why some breeds were originally used for hunting animals in underground dens.
+In fact, that instinctual tendency is why some breeds were originally used to hunt animals in underground dens.

 In the case of certain breeds, human intervention made the digging instinct even stronger.
 Think about terriers.
 These dogs are also known as “earthdogs” because of their incredible commitment to following prey into tunnels in the earth, even if that means digging their way in.
 Humans purposefully developed these breeds to exhibit this behavior.
 Therefore, it seems unreasonable to expect it to vanish, just because we don’t want to lose our vegetable garden.

-So, it’s clear that digging is an instinctive canine behavior.
+It’s clear that digging is an instinctive canine behavior.
 After all, dogs even dig in the couch cushions before lying down for a nap.
 But what is your dog hoping to accomplish with all that pawing at the ground?
 The truth is, there are many different reasons why dogs dig.
 The most basic of these is to seek prey.
-Yards infested with vermin like moles may have dogs digging like crazy to find what they can hear and smell.
+Yards infested with rodents may have dogs digging intensively to find moles or mice.